zb8c5ek/Prior-Depth-Anything/README.md

 </details>

 ### Coarse-only estimation.
 To facilitate further research, we offer an interface to the first-stage 'coarse alignment' process.
-You can generate the coarse-aligned depth map by simply configuring the `coarse_only` option. e.g.
+You can generate the coarse-aligned depth map by simply configuring the `coarse_only` option.
+For example:
 ```python
 priorda = PriorDepthAnything(device=device, coarse_only=True)
 ```